 The Safe Sports Committee is developing a website to assist LSC’s and clubs in hiring.
 The name of the site will be “Swim Staff Select”.

-The “120 day rule” is under review by the Rules and Regulations Committee.
+The “120-day rule” is under review by the Rules and Regulations Committee.
 Frank indicated the rules is under review because it may not be appropriate for all types of swimmers.
 Specifically, he indicated that USA Swimming was reviewing how it affects military families.

 The USA Swimming Rules and Regulations Committee is developing a methodology for transgender athletes.